dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 4. Set permissions so you and the webserver have full access to the files:

-	If you use a current Raspbian Jessie and Raspian Stretch, use following commands:
+	If you use a current Raspbian Jessie, Raspian Stretch & Raspbian Buster, use following commands:

 	>sudo chown -R www-data:www-data /var/www/html